webmentordev/summerdb/README.md

 Fetch single User API
 Using UUID
 Move Code in Libs
-Fix Bug on new setup where users table does not exist
+[Fixed] Fix Bug on new setup where users table does not exist [Done] Initial Create Users database
 ```

 -------------